carolinelds/url-shortener/infrastructure/terraform/main/readme.md

 ### Pre-requisites

 1. Have a Terraform version manager installed (suggestion: https://github.com/tofuutils/tenv) in order to compy with `versions.tf` required Terraform version.
 2. SSO into a role that can assume both Terraform service roles that were created previously (i.e. in this case, an AdministratorAccess role).
+Remember to select profile name as `admin` and run `export AWS_PROFILE=admin` at the end.

 ### Initializing an S3 Backend